This Smoked Beef Rib Recipe And Video Is Sure To Make Every Texan Proud!

 *Percent Daily Values are based on a 2,000 calorie diet.

 "The time you enjoy wasting is not wasted time."Bertrand Russell, English Philosopher 1872-1970

 BBQ beef back ribs

-Back ribs are usually cut from the prime rib roast, a very desirable and expensive cut.
-This thick muscle is used for roasting whole, or cut into boneless ribeye steaks.
-For that reason the rib bones are removed so there is very little meat on the surface.
-As much as possible goes to the much more expensive rib roast.
+Back ribs are usually cut from the prime rib roast, a very thick, desirable and expensive cut that is often roasted whole cut into boneless ribeye steaks.
+When the rib bones are removed, there is very little meat left on the bones.
+As much as possible goes to the more expensive rib roast or steaks.